Configuring IT Visibility Beacon to Upload Inventory to Flexera One

 Since this inventory beacon reports to Flexera One, the Parent Beacon field is empty (and disabled).

-10. Still in the Flexera One web interface, click Download Configuration, and in the confirmation dialog, click YES.
+10. Click Download Configuration, and in the confirmation dialog, click YES.

 Downloading the configuration for an inventory beacon automatically refreshes the internal password that the FlexNet Beacon engine on that server must use to communicate with Flexera One.